ansys/allie-flowkit-python/README.md

 We welcome contributions from all teams.
 To contribute:

-1. Fork the repository.
+1. Clone the repository.
 2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push your branch to your fork.
+3. Commit your changes and push your branch to the repository.
 4. Open a pull request to merge your changes into the main repository.

 ---